 Along with games, food, and exhibits, carnival rides are a popular diversion at amusement parks, carnivals, and fairs.
 Although they can be great fun for couples and families, these rides are not always safe.
-You may have a claim for compensation if you or a loved one has been injured on a carnival ride.
+You may have a claim for compensation if you or a loved one has been injured on a carnival ride in Phoenix.

 In a recent year in the U.S., an estimated 21,319 injuries occurred with amusement park attractions, including rides, as reported by the Consumer Product Safety Commission (CPSC).
 Accidents and injuries on carnival rides can happen on diverse types of rides:

 - Fixed ride injuries: This type of ride is often found at amusement parks and theme parks.
 Fixed rides are built into the ground permanently and not intended to be moved from one place to another.
 As structures designed to remain in one place, fixed rides are typically larger and reach greater heights, allowing for faster, longer, higher rides.
 A person dropped from a greater height can suffer serious or fatal injuries in a fall.